Mixed-EVC: Mixed Emotion Synthesis and Control in Voice Conversion: Conclusion

 \section{Conclusion}

-We propose a seq2seq emotional voice conversion framework, Mixed-EVC, to fill the research gap of mixed emotion synthesis for EVC.
+We introduce Mixed-EVC, a seq2seq emotional voice conversion (EVC) framework, to address the existing research gap in mixed emotion synthesis within the context of EVC.
 We formulate emotional styles as an attribute and explicitly model the degree of relevance between different emotions through a ranking-based SVM.
 By manually adjusting relevance at run-time, Mixed-EVC could produce different emotional mixtures.
-Both objective and subjective evaluations show the effectiveness on synthesizing different mixed emotion effects.
-We further present emotion transition within an emotion triangle as the application study.
+Both objective and subjective evaluations show the effectiveness of synthesizing different mixed emotions.
+The speech samples are publicly available \footnote{\textbf{Speech Demo}: \url{https://demo9646.github.io/Mixed_EVC/}}.